 Negatives about Aldi

-They don’t accept checks, credit cards, coupons, or WIC.
+They don’t accept checks or WIC.
 In addition, while my Aldi has good produce, I’ve heard stories from other locations that tell of produce that doesn’t last as long or taste as good.
 But that’s not necessarily true.
 The last time I bought a fresh pineapple, I paid one dollar for it at Aldi and it was as delicious as any pineapple I’ve had.
-Complaints extend beyond produce too, if you believe the comments on other Internet Aldi articles.

 Shopping at Aldi is like an initiation into a secret club.
 You’ll know what I mean if another shopper gives you a quarter to take your shopping cart.